OctopusDeploy/docs/src/pages/docs/getting-started/reference-architectures.md

 The reference architecture steps are typically run from a runbook.
 The runbook requires a small number of external resources to be defined:

 1. A `Docker Container Registry` [feed](/docs/packaging-applications/package-repositories/guides/container-registries/docker-hub) called `Container Images` with the URL `https://index.docker.io`.
 This feed is used to access the [execution container for workers](/docs/projects/steps/execution-containers-for-workers) exposing a recent version of Terraform.
-2. An [environment](/docs/infrastructure/environments) to execute runbook in.
+2. An [environment](/docs/infrastructure/environments) to execute runbooks in.
 This documentation assumes the environment is called `Admin`.
 3. A [project](/docs/projects) to hold the runbooks.
 This documentation assumes the project is called `Reference Architecture`.

 ## EKS reference architecture